Vladislove-Panev/BubbleGameTest/README.md

 # BubbleGameTest
 ## Example homework project for SkillFactory students
-Bubble Mini Game project developed with custom .xib file for BubbleView and UIView animations for interaction
+Bubble Mini Game project developed with custom .xib file for BubbleView and UIView animations for interaction.

 Example of creating custom views with IB and animations.